nuttycom/scalaz-depend/README.markdown

-Scalaz depend is an example of a project which depends on Scalaz
+**scalaz-depend** is an example of a project which depends on Scalaz

 ### Goal